AReid987/recipe-organizer-portfolio-project/README.md

-# rails-portfolio-project - Recipe Organizer
+## rails-portfolio-project - Recipe Organizer
 Ruby version 2.4.1

-Rails versio 5.2.0
+Rails version 5.2.0

+## Description

+Simple app for creating recipes

 ## Usage

 After cloning the repo, run bundle to install dependencies.
 To migrate your local database, run rake db:migrate.
 To start the application on your machine, run 'rails s' from the application root.
 In a browser, go to http://localhost:3000/ to begin.